srikanta18/Predict-Term-Deposit-Subscription--Banco-de-Portugal/README.md

-# Predict-Term-Deposit-Subscription-Banco-de-Portugal
-Using various ML models to predict the clients whether they are interested in buying deposits for Banco de Portugal
+1. Using various ML models to predict whether clients are interested in buying deposits for Banco de Portugal.